Curriculum

 Staff will endeavour to help all children to reach their full potential irrespective of race, physical ability, gender, age or learning ability.

-Our Values and Curriculum
+Our Values and the curriculum

 Our curriculum is shaped by our core values of belonging, ambition, respect, and kindness.
 While we teach all the requirements of the National Curriculum, we go further by focusing on the key skills and aspirations we want every child to develop during their time with us.